 One such trend we witnessed was business analysis as it refers to scaling agile.
 Agile products are ubiquitous in the industry, and specifically, Scaled Agile Framework, is a database of corporate patterns intended to help businesses execute scaling lean and agile practices.
-Many companies have a hard time incorporating scaled agile framework into larger projects, but with the help of business analysis, scaled agile framework has a bigger and brighter future- in terms of Scaled Agile Framework (SAFe), Large Scale Scrum (LeSS), and Nexus.
+Many companies have a hard time incorporating scaled agile framework into larger projects, but with the help of it, scaled agile framework has a bigger and brighter future- in terms of Scaled Agile Framework (SAFe), Large Scale Scrum (LeSS), and Nexus.

 Another trend is the influence of the digital movement.
 Digitization has affected all fields of life and corporate matters and business analysis are certainly among them.
-There are two big digitization trends as far as business analysis is concerned.
+There are two big digitization trends as far as it is concerned.
 One is cloud computing, as advanced security is necessary when storing data in the cloud as opposed to a more traditional storage management system.
 The second trend is mobile apps, which also regard security as they provide data for banking, investment and insurance applications.

 Another influence is the impact of the gig economy on business analysis and trends.
 The gig economy is the ongoing phenomenon in which workers engage in temporary positions and independent contracts versus the more traditional role of a singular full-time job.
-As this affects the workplace, it inevitably affects business analysis.
+As this affects the workplace, it inevitably affects it.

 The merging of the business analyst and project management roles is also an incredibly important dynamic we witnessed in 2017.
 While at one point, separate roles, these similar positions have come to form a hybrid.
 This may sound concerning, but an abundance of these job titles is still easily found.